-- A. Componentized design improves reliability while make servicing a unit quicker, and more cost efficient.
-Most electronic items are standard components reducing the cost of long term repair. - B. A Full bridge rectifier and soft switching technology further extends IGBT component life and extends performance capabilities. - C. Improved HF design offers better and more stable arc starts, even at lower amperages. - D. Automatic over-voltage, over-current and duty cycle (over heat) interrupt helps protect electronics. - E. The square wave design creates a stable arc in AC, with a fast melting puddle and good wet in. - F. New, improved panel design offers more intuitive adjustments and protection against damage.
+- A. Siemens IGBT modules improve reliability while make servicing a unit quicker, and more cost efficient.
+Most parts are standard components reducing the cost of long term repair. - B. Full bridge design features soft switching technology which further extends IGBT component life and extends its capabilities. - C. Improved HF point design offers better and more stable arc starts, even at lower amperages. - D. Features automatic over-voltage, over current and duty cycle protection (over-heat). - E. The square wave design creates a stable arc in AC, with a fast melting puddle and good wet in. - F. Arc force control and built in hot start helps improve the SMAW process performance. - G. New, improved design offers more intuitive adjustments, and provides better panel protection.

-General Use and Care: The welder is designed for use in many environments.
-However, care should be taken to keep the unit out of direct contact with water.
-The unit is rated IP21S, which rates it for light contact with dripping water, but should never come in contact with water.
+General Use and Care: The welder is designed for use in many industrial environments such as ship yards, fabrication shops and pipelines.
+However, care should be taken to keep the unit out of direct contact with water spray.
+The unit is rated IP21S, which rates it for light contact with dripping water.
 It is a good idea to remove the welder from the vicinity of any water or moisture source to reduce the possibility of electrocution or shock.
-Never operate in standing water or wet surfaces.
+Never operate in standing water.

-Every 1-2 months, depending upon use, the welder should be unplugged, opened up and carefully cleaned with dry compressed air.
-Regular maintenance will extend the life of the unit.
-Always use eye protection.
+Every 1-2 months, depending upon use, the welder should be unplugged, opened up and carefully cleaned with compressed air.
+Regular maintenance will extend 4 the life of the unit.